EncoreTechnologies/stackstorm-tutorial/doc/02_actions_native.md

 * access to the pack config
 * access to the key/value datastore

+In this demo we're going to convert the action we just created into a StackStorm native python action that receives the benefits above.

 ## Convert the action metadata

 First, we need to create an Action Metadata with `runner_type: python-script`.